Cringila

 Health performance in Cringila is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant health challenges in Cringila.
-AreaSearch's assessment shows notable prevalence of common health conditions across both younger and older age groups.
-The rate of private health cover is extremely low at approximately 45% (989 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+AreaSearch's assessment shows high prevalence of common health conditions across both younger and older age cohorts.
+Private health cover is extremely low at approximately 45% of the total population (~989 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-Mental health issues and arthritis are the most prevalent medical conditions, affecting 9.6% and 9.3% of residents respectively.
-However, 65.6% claim to be completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age residents exhibit a higher-than-average prevalence of chronic health conditions.
-The area has 17.5% (385 people) aged 65 and over, lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.
+Mental health issues and arthritis are the most common medical conditions, affecting 9.6 and 9.3% of residents respectively.
+However, 65.6% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents have a higher-than-average prevalence of chronic health conditions.
+The area has 17.8% of residents aged 65 and over (392 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly similar to those of the general population.

 Frequently Asked Questions - Health